microsoft/CCF/sphinx/source/governance.rst

 A trusted set of members is in charge of governing a given CCF network.
 For transparency and auditability, all governance operations are recorded in plaintext in the ledger.

-One member (proposer) may submit a new proposal after which other members can vote for the proposal using its unique proposal ID.
-Proposals are executed once a quorum of members have accepted a proposal.
+One member (proposer) can submit a new proposal.
+Once they have done this, other members can vote for the proposal using its unique proposal ID.
+Proposals are executed once a quorum of members have accepted it.

 The quorum is defined as a Lua script in the genesis transaction (see for example `the default quorum script`_).
 Common governance operations include adding a new user, member or a new version of the CCF code.